dbasrai/dbasrai.github.io/special/nepotism.md

 But later that day, I DM preston.
 And remind him his parents got divorced.
 And once right after I did it, Jeff decided to raise the minimum wage.

-I really think that's how we get to billionaire's.
-Because if I tweet Elon Musk that he's a greedy twat, he'll never see it.
-But if I find one of his kid's snapchats and tell they they're a twat, they're going to see it, and then at dinner they're goig to be rude to dad.

-if there's trickle down economics, I think there's also trickle up bullying.
+like if Jeff's wealth isn't going to trickle down to the rest of us, then I think being mean to his kids will trickle up to him.

 We need to go after billionaire's  kids. like we should take a page out of the book of all the band guys in every action film.
 They don't go after the main character, they go after the main character's firnds and family.